kamel-werhani/rt-detr-uav-thermal-image-dataset/README.md

 ## **Introduction**

-RT-DETR is a real-time object detection model based on **DEtection Transformers (DETR)**.
-This project adapts it to **thermal UAV imagery** for tasks such as **human detection, vehicle tracking, and anomaly detection** in aerial thermal data.
+YOLOv12 (You Only Look Once version 12) is a state-of-the-art object detection model designed for real-time applications.
+This project applies YOLOv12 to **thermal UAV imagery** for tasks such as **human detection, vehicle tracking, and anomaly detection** in infrared aerial data.

 ---